petenelson/wp-unit-tests/README.md

 * Clone this repo locally: `git clone git@github.com:petenelson/wp-unit-tests.git`
 * Check your PHP version in your terminal `php --version`.
 Unit tests need PHP 7, [in case you need to upgrade](https://medium.com/zenchef-tech-and-product/how-to-upgrade-your-version-of-php-to-7-0-on-macos-sierra-e1bfdea55a63).
 * Additional info for the following: [https://foresthoffman.com/running-wordpress-phpunit-tests-with-docker/](https://foresthoffman.com/running-wordpress-phpunit-tests-with-docker/)
-* Switch back to the plugin dir and run `composer install` to install PHPUnit.
+* Switch the plugin dir and run `composer install` to install PHPUnit.
-* Make a new folder and clone the WordPress develop repo: `git clone git@github.com:WordPress/wordpress-develop.git`
+* Make a new directory and clone the WordPress develop repo: `git clone git@github.com:WordPress/wordpress-develop.git`
 * Set the environment variable, example: `export WP_DEVELOP_DIR="/Users/petenelson/projects/wordpress/wordpress-develop/"`
 * For a database, I recommend [Docker](https://www.docker.com/) so you don't interfere with any existing database servers.
-* Switch to the /docker folder and run `docker-compose up -d` to start the MySQL test database.
+* Switch to the /docker directory and run `docker-compose up -d` to start the MySQL test database.
 * Switch back to the main plugin dir and run `./vendor/bin/phpunit` to run the unit tests.
+* Bonus: run `./vendor/bin/phpunit --coverage-html test-coverage-html` to run the unit tests with HTML test coverage in the test-coverage-htmnl directory.

 ## Travis CI